BolandTech/bootstrap-grid-icon-practice/README.md

 3. Open the file `index.html` and preview it.
 You should see something that looks a lot like the photo above.
 It is worth noting that every row has a yellow background and every column has a black outline.

 ## The Lab
-For each of the following challenges, you may change any of the row or column divs you see in index.html.
-Note that white space between rows indicates that there are two separate row divs, and no white space (an entirely yelllow background) indicates that items are in the same row.
+For each of the following challenges, you may change any of the row or column divs you see in `index.html`.
+Your goal is to use Bootstrap classes to replicate the image styling you see below.
+Note that in these examples: white space between rows indicates that there are two separate row divs, and no white space (an entirely yelllow background) indicates that items are in the same row.
+You'll need to use Bootstrap classes to incorporate this white space as you work through the challenges.

 ### Challenge 1
 ![Challenge1](https://raw.githubusercontent.com/upperlinecode/bootstrap-grid-icon-practice/main/challenge1.png)